OFFICE OF THE SUMMIT COUNTY PUBLIC TRUSTEE

 4. Lenders must submit their bid no later than Wednesday at Noon prior to the date of sale.
 Lenders may submit written or electronic amendments to their bids until Thursday at noon.

-5. A lender may amend a sale bid after Thursday at noon only by sending someone to the sale in person.
+5. A lender may amend a sale bid after Thursday at noon only by sending someone to in person.
 Such amendments are announced at the start of the auction.

 7. A minimum bid increment will be announced at the time of the sale.